samrudhshenoy/Newtons-Playground/README - Newton's Playground.txt

 Must Have:
-- Balls can be placed on different surfaces
+- Balls can be let go from different place
 - Gravity, friction, and ball weight can be set to custom values
 - Ability to set initial x and y velocity
 - Pause and play options
-- Ability to save experiments with exact positions/parameters
+- Ability add new planes into the simulation, as well as reset them
 - Data collection during experiments
-- [INTERACTABLES]

 Want to Have:
+- Ability to save experiments
 - 3D User Interface
 - Ability to set air pressure and resistance
 - Launching the ball out of cannons/catapults